OreOliciouZ/MotD.md/Space Engineers.md

 * Voxels will reset same seed every restart around players and grids starting to reset from a distance of 200m
 * Areas with to much voxel damage will be reset to avoid deformation data increasment
 * Do not dig more then 200m and do not create insane huge tunnels in any direction
+* Do not use raycasting scripts like PAM, raycasting will not be tolerated on our server
 * You can use the [Hangar](https://steamcommunity.com/sharedfiles/filedetails/?id=2015575529) mod to store for free your grids
 * All grids will be autohangar after 7 days of inactivity and remain for another 30 days in the hangar
 * No custom name Large/Small/Static grid will be removed automatically every 60min, also make sure to add a grid core or battery